CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 - Intel® MKL is distributed under the [Intel Simplified Software License](https://software.intel.com/content/dam/develop/external/us/en/documents/pdf/intel-simplified-software-license.pdf).

 - cget is available under the [Boost Software License](https://github.com/pfultz2/cget/blob/master/LICENSE).

+Licensing information within the `r-env-singularity` container is available in the file `/usr/licensing.txt`.
+The file also includes details on copies of license texts included in the image file.

 ## Usage